-Blue – If you have downloaded the companion app and have previously connected to the bike the LED will display a Blue light to indicate the bike and app are connected whenever the system is activated.
+Blue – If you have downloaded the companion app to your smart device and have previously connected to the bike the LED will display a Blue light to indicate the bike and app are connected whenever the system is activated.

-Light Blue – If you are using the companion app whilst out riding and receive a notification through your phone the light will briefly turn light blue.
+Light Blue – If you are using the companion app whilst out riding and receive a notification through your phone a Light Blue colour will briefly illuminate.

-Pink – The LED displays a solid pink colour, this means that the system has entered ‘safe’ mode.
+Pink – If the LED displays a solid pink colour, this means that the system has entered ‘safe’ mode.
 Contact our helpful and friendly customer service team for more assistance.